Andy-Golden/find-place-to-live/README.md

   └──images/
 └──src/
-  ├──apis/ # Using to store api call from firebase ├──components/ # Using to component used in many pages ├──constants/ # Using to component used in many pages ├──interfaces/  # Using to store interfaces used in many file ├──layouts/ # Store layouts used in many pages ├──server/ # Store Firebase config
+  ├──apis/ # Using to store api call from firebase ├──assets/ # Using to store stylesheets ├──components/ # Using to component used in many pages ├──constants/ # Using to component used in many pages ├──interfaces/  # Using to store interfaces used in many file ├──layouts/ # Store layouts used in many pages ├──server/ # Store Firebase config
-  ├──store/ # Store reducer, slice from redux ├──Utils/ # Store logic function used in many pages │
+  ├──store/ # Store reducer, slice from redux ├──utils/ # Store logic function used in many pages │
   └── index.tsx
 ```